 Hiding sensitive information from following-participants

 By using Surfly's masking features, you can ensure that confidential information remains private during collaborative sessions.
-Surfly provides two masking features, Field Masking and Element Masking:
+Surfly provides two masking features, Element Masking and Field Masking:

 Element Masking allows you to hide entire HTML elements from followers by including their CSS selectors in the hide_element_by_selector option.
 It does not require any alterations to the web-application's code, and as such, it can be employed on third-party websites as well.
 You can set it up through the Surfly dashboard or the Javascript API.